Edmontosaurus annectens: Anatosaurus to the present

 Of the remaining species of Anatosaurus, A. saskatchewanensis and A. edmontoni were assigned to Edmontosaurus as well, and A. longiceps went to Anatotitan, as either a second species or as a synonym of A. copei.
 A. longiceps may be a synonym of E. annectens, though it has also been treated as a nomen dubium by some.

-The conception of Edmontosaurus that emerged included three valid species: the type E. regalis, E. annectens (including Anatosaurus edmontoni, emended to edmontonensis), and E. saskatchewanensis.
-The debate about the proper taxonomy of the A. copei specimens continues to the present: returning to Hatcher's argument of 1902, Jack Horner, David B. Weishampel, and Catherine Forster regarded Anatotitan copei as representing specimens of Edmontosaurus annectens with crushed skulls.
-In 2007 another "mummy" was announced; nicknamed "Dakota", it was discovered in 1999 by Tyler Lyson, and came from the Hell Creek Formation of North Dakota.
+The conception of Edmontosaurus that emerged included three valid species: the type species E. regalis; E. annectens (including Anatosaurus edmontoni, emended to edmontonensis); and E. saskatchewanensis.
+The debate about the proper taxonomy of the A. copei specimens continues to the present day.
+Returning to Hatcher's argument of 1902, Jack Horner, David B. Weishampel, and Catherine Forster regarded Anatotitan copei as representing specimens of Edmontosaurus annectens with crushed skulls.
+In 2007, another "mummy" was announced.
+Nicknamed "Dakota," it was discovered in 1999 by Tyler Lyson, and came from the Hell Creek Formation of North Dakota.

 In a 2011 study by Nicolás Campione and David Evans, the authors conducted the first-ever morphometric analysis of the various specimens assigned to Edmontosaurus.
-They concluded that only two species are valid: E. regalis, from the late Campanian, and E. annectens, from the late Maastrichtian.
-Their study provided further evidence that Anatotitan copei is a synonym of E. annectens; specifically, that the long, low skull of A. copei is the result of ontogenetic change and represents mature E. annectens individuals.
-E. saskatechwanensis represents young E. annectens, and Anatosaurus edmontoni specimens belong to E. regalis, not E. annectens.
+They concluded that only two species are valid: E. regalis, from the late Campanian; and E. annectens, from the late Maastrichtian.
+Their study provided further evidence that Anatotitan copei is a synonym of E. annectens (specifically, that the long, low skull of A. copei is the result of ontogenetic change, and represents mature E. annectens individuals).
+E. saskatechwanensis represents young E. annectens, and Anatosaurus edmontoni specimens belong to E. regalis—not E. annectens.
 The reassessment of Edmontosaurus assigns twenty skulls to E. annectens.
-Adult skulls can be distinguished from skulls of E. regalis by the elongate snout and other details of skull anatomy.
+Adult skulls of E. annectens can be distinguished from skulls of E. regalis by the elongate snout and other details of skull anatomy, such as the small comb on top of the latter's skull.